 For fine dining aficionados, Midtown is practically paradise.
 Within a few blocks of each other you will find internationally renowned and Michelin-starred Per Se, Jean Georges, Masa, Le Bernardin, and Daniel.
 If that isn’t enough to whet your appetite, then there is also Marea, the Modern, Ma Peche, Insieme, A Voce, Anthos Upstairs and Lillie’s Victorian Bar & Restaurant.

-Nolita is the neighborhood North-of-Little-Italy and draws a lot of inspiration from it’s more touristy neighbor.
+Nolita North-of-Little-Italy and draws a lot of inspiration from it’s more touristy neighbor.
 Here you will find Torrisi’s Italian Specialties, Rubirosa, Michael White’s Osteria Morini, Mediterranean Balaboosta and plenty of others including Café Habana, Public and one of the New York Times’ Top 10 Restaurants, Pearl and Ash.

 Union Square / Flatiron

 If you could only eat in the Union Square/Flatiron area for the rest of your life, you’d still have plenty of options.
 From the luxurious Eleven Madison Park to the popular Craft to the humble yet hip Shake Shack, there is seemingly every echelon of food and flavor to be tried.
 Many tried and true and up, and coming restaurants are in this neighborhood, including Aldea, Boqueria, Strip House, Union Square Café, Eataly, Hill Country, and the Breslin and John Dory Oyster Bar.